ErosDagbay/ErosDagbay/README.md

 - 🌟 Completed Git & GitHub Setup 2024
 - 🔭 I’m currently working on my final API project.

+Fun Facts about me:
+- likes to make model kits
+- makes music
+- is a fan of k-pop
+- is athletic and a gymrat

 Thanks for stopping by!